SgtCoDFish/cncf-toc/proposals/incubation/cert-manager.md

 cert-manager provides reliable, automated Kubernetes-native management of X.509 certificates.
 It reduces the risk of certificate-related outages and enables PKI at scale, and is treated by many teams as de-facto part of the core components of a Kubernetes or OpenShift deployment.

-The project comprises cert-manager itself - which adds Kubernetes Custom Resource Definitions (CRDs) for certificate-related concepts, and provides controllers to manage them - along with a selection of subprojects which focus on solving other issues relating to certificate management in cloud native environments.
-We'll primarily discuss cert-manager in this proposal, although we do intend to keep developing the other projects, all of which tie into cert-manager.
+The wider project comprises cert-manager itself - which adds Kubernetes Custom Resource Definitions (CRDs) for certificate-related concepts, and provides controllers to manage them - along with a selection of subprojects which focus on solving other issues relating to certificate management in cloud native environments.
+That said, and for the avoidance of doubt, we're only proposing cert-manager itself - the main repo - for incubation in this document.

 The main cert-manager repo has 8.4k stars on GitHub and hundreds of projects downstream which depend on cert-manager code in some way.
 Thousands of people have contributed to the project in some way and cert-manager's use and prominence remains strong.